 If creating a low budget Gaming PC, start with a low budget of around £300.
-However for those wanting to play the latest PC games, a budget of around £700-800+ is a figure to aim towards.
+However, for those wanting to play the latest PC games, a budget of around £700-800+ is a figure to aim towards.

 Also referred to as a CPU, choosing your processor is one of the first tasks when building your own Gaming PC.
-The brain within the computer, the processor is one of the most important components and can create the biggest impact to your gaming experience.
+The brain within the computer, the processor is one of the most important components and can create the biggest impact on your gaming experience.
 When gaming, the processor can be important in creating a high FPS, frames per second.

-Three top things to consider when purchasing a processor: clock speed, cores and threads.
+Three top things to consider when purchasing a processor: clock speed, cores, and threads.

-A clock speed is a measure of processing speed in GHz, gigahertz, while the cores are assigned to different tasks within the system.
+Clock speed is a measure of processing speed in GHz, gigahertz, while the cores are assigned to different tasks within the system.
 With clock speeds only comparable to processors in the same generation, a quad-core 3 GHz from 2019 will be much more powerful than quad-core 3 GHz from 2012.